 Skip Supabase if:

-- You only need a database, not the full stack (use PlanetScale for reliability, Neon for free tier)
+- You only need a database, not the full stack (PlanetScale for production reliability, Neon for great branching and a generous free tier)

 - SQLite fits your use case better (read-heavy, edge, mobile sync), so use Turso